 This does raise a few questions.
 Real cats generally don’t wear clothes.
 Some of the characters in “Cats” did.
 But of all the clothes to wear, why would cats be wearing fur coats?
 Why is one of the cats wearing extremely high-waisted pants and nothing else?
 Why does one of the cats wear an extra skinsuit on top of her pre-existing fur and dress?

 The other animals in “Cats” are actually worse.
 There are mice that have the faces of human children and some cockroaches, also with human faces, that are eaten.
 One scene has a dog, but fortunately, it’s never shown.
 Perhaps if I had a greater sense of morbid curiosity, this would be a disappointment rather than a relief.

 I expected to be amused by the visuals, but as those 109 minutes passed slowly by, the amusement faded, the unsettled feeling grew, as did my regret over the $10 I spent for a ticket.

 The execution of this adaptation is genuinely disappointing.
 “Cats” could have been a creative animation with exploratory art styles in a fitting, yet innovative reimagination of a classic musical.
-Instead, the CGI made it the dumpster fire that it is (Skimbleshanks the Railway Cat would be ashamed).
+Instead, the CGI made it the trainwreck that it is (Skimbleshanks the Railway Cat would be ashamed).